vaastav/CS416-Tanks/PROPOSAL.md

 ## Stat Collection

 As in any shooter game, stats are important for a player to see how well they are fairing.
 We intend to track a number of player stats, including their health and kill/death ratio.
-To do so, we will maintain a distributed key-value store using conflict-free replicated data types [6].
+To do so, we will maintain a distributed key-value store using Vector Clocks, a type of conflict-free replicated data type[6] to guarantee eventual consistency.
 The key will be the unique player id and the value the stats we would like to provide and maintain.
 This will add a dimension to our distributed system design that is less latency-bound than the other specifications outlined above.

 *TODO VAS ADD SOME PICTURES*

 The operations on the stats that we will provide are as follows:

-* __stats, err ← Get(playerId)__ : Contact the server to get the updated stats of a particular player
+* __stats, err ← Get(playerId)__ : Contact the neighbour peers to get the updated stats of a particular player

-* __err ← Add(playerId, stats)__ : Request the server to add a new pair of username, stats to the store
+* __err ← Add(playerId, stats)__ : Contact the neighbour peers to add a new pair of username, stats to the store

-* __err ← Update(playerId, stats)__ : Request the server to update the statistics of a particular player
+* __err ← Update(playerId, stats)__ : Contact the neighour peers to update the statistics of a particular player

 ## Limitations and Assumptions